albertoazinar/albertoazinar/README.md

 - 🌱 I’m currently learning Flutter🧐
 - 👯 I’m looking to collaborate on Flutter open source projects
-- 🤹‍♂️ I'm skilled on ReactJS and Flutter
+- 🤹‍♂️ I'm skilled on Flutter
 - 😄 Pronouns: He | Him | His
+- 📃 I write about Flutter on <a href="https://medium.com/@albertoazinar">Medium</a>